rfutamura/PITFishHoronai/README.md

 # PITFishHoronai
  https://rfutamura.github.io/PITFishHoronai/
 This app visualizes the fish location based on the fish location data collected from the capture-mark-recapture surey and monthly portable antenna survey in Horonai River.
+Developed by Ryo Futamura, Ph.D. (rfutamurattg[at]gmail.com)

 # Instruction